vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 Thus, ávikṣata, vekṣyā́mi; váṣṭi, viṣṭá, dídeṣḍu; didiḍḍhi, viḍbhís.

 a\.
-But a few roots exhibit the reversions of final ç to k before bh and su, and also when final (145): they are diç, dṛç, spṛç, and optionally naç; and viç has in V. always vikṣú, loc. pl., but víṭ, viḍbhís, etc.
+But a few roots exhibit the reversions of final ś to k before bh and su, and also when final (145): they are diś, dṛś, spṛś, and optionally naś; and viś has in V. always vikṣú, loc. pl., but víṭ, viḍbhís, etc.
-Examples are díksaṁçita, dṛgbhís, hṛdispṛ́k, nák (or naṭ).
+Examples are díksaṁśita, dṛgbhís, hṛdispṛ́k, nák (or naṭ).

-Examples of ç remaining unchanged before vowels etc. are: viçí, viviçyās, aviçran, açnomi, vacmi, uçmási.
+Examples of ś remaining unchanged before vowels etc. are: viśí, viviśyās, aviśran, aśnomi, vacmi, uśmási.

 b\.
-A ç remains irregularly unchanged before p in the compound viçpáti.
+A ś remains irregularly unchanged before p in the compound viśpáti.

 219\.
-Final ज् j is in one set of words treated like च् c, and in another set like श् ç.
+Final ज् j is in one set of words treated like च् c, and in another set like श् ś.

 Thus, from yuj: áyukthās, áyukta, yun̄kté, yukti, yóktra, yokṣyā́mi, yukṣú; yun̄gdhí, áyugdhvam, yugbhís.